lg08/dino/README.md

 #### Examples

-You can find two examples of task specifications in ``/task_specs``:
+You can find several examples of task specifications in ``/task_specs``.
+We have added several supplemental task specification scripts from the original paper in order to perform our additional experiments.

-- ``sts.json`` is a task specification for generating a semantic textual similarity dataset if *a set of raw input texts is already given*.
+#### Evaluation Pipeline

-- ``sts-x1.json`` is a task specification for generating a set of raw input texts.
-This set can then be used in a subsequent step to generate a full STS dataset using ``sts.json``.
+Additional postprocessing and evaluation pipelines are created to supplement prior work.
+We provide a sample of these implementations in the code base.
+Since most of these pipelines were run locally to best maximize GPU use, we observe that the provided code reflects only a sample of the full number of experiments ran.

 #### Writing Instructions